hmalave17/BlankfactorAutomationProject/README.md

 git clone https://github.com/hmalave17/BlankfactorAutomation.git

 ### 2. Navigate to project root
-cd BlankfactorAutomation/BlankfactorAutomationPy (make sure you are located in the root of the automation project)
+cd BlankfactorAutomation/BlankfactorAutomationPy (make sure you are located in the root of the BlankfactorAutomationPy folder)

 ### 3. Setup environment
 python -m venv venv